GLUTEN - 5 impacts on Women's Health

 However, when they struggle with inflammation or auto-immune conditions, when they are highly stressed or when they train hard, it is best for them to limit gluten, too.

-I'm here if you have questions or if you need assistance to implement any of the above in your lifestyle - I know that sometimes the start can be rough!
+I'm here if you have questions or if you need assistance to implement any of the above in your lifestyle - I know that sometimes the start can be rough, and... it really shouldn't be!